JUSDJTIN/Speculative-Code-Store-Bypass-POC/README.md

 Intel published this vulnerability on 2021-06-08 and assigned it CVE-2021-0089.
 Look at their explainations for details: https://software.intel.com/content/www/us/en/develop/articles/software-security-guidance/advisory-guidance/speculative-code-store-bypass.html

-We discoverd this vulnerability a long time ago.
-We always used it as a novel way to suppress the fault in Meltdown-type attack.
-And this POC is a demonstration.
+We discoverd this vulnerability a long time ago and always used it as a novel way to suppress the fault in Meltdown-type attack.
+This POC is a demonstration.
 It is a little pity that we fail to disclose it in the first place :(.

 The Meltdown code borrowed in this POC is at: https://github.com/paboldin/meltdown-exploit